TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/am62x_evm_setup.md

     \imageStyle{ccs_uart_01.png,width:50%}
     \image html ccs_uart_01.png "Open New UART Terminal"

+- In Windows,
   - Select the UART port, keep other options to default, i.e 115200 baud rate - 8 data bits - No parity - 1 stop bit,

    - We use the 1st USB serial port, as seen in the device manager, for below in the SDK
      - Flashing application via UART
      - Booting application via UART
      - Uboot and Linux terminal
+     - Output for examples which run from A53
    - We use the 3rd USB serial port, as seen in the device manager, as terminal output for examples which run from DM R5F (WKUP R5F)

    - We use the 4th USB serial port, as seen in the device manager, as terminal output for examples which run from MCU M4F

       \imageStyle{ccs_uart_02.png,width:25%}
       \image html ccs_uart_02.png "Connect to UART port"

  - In this screenshot this happens to be COM27 and COM30.
-However on your machine this could be different.
-    One tip to make sure there is no mistake in identifying the UART port is to disconnect all other UART to USB devices other than this EVM before checking in device manager.
+However on your machine this could be different.One tip to make sure there is no mistake in identifying the UART port is to disconnect all other UART to USB devices other than this EVM before checking in device manager.

+ - In Linux,
+   - Select the UART port, keep other options to default, i.e 115200 baud rate - 8 data bits - No parity - 1 stop bit,

+   - We use the 1st USB serial port, /dev/ttyUSB0, for below in the SDK.
+     - Flashing application via UART
+     - Booting application via UART
+     - Uboot and Linux terminal
+     - Output for examples which run from A53
+   - We use the 3rd USB serial port, /dev/ttyUSB2, as terminal output for examples which run from DM R5F (WKUP R5F)

+   - We use the 4th USB serial port, /dev/ttyUSB3, as terminal output for examples which run from MCU M4F

+      \imageStyle{ccs_uart_linux.png,width:25%}
+      \image html ccs_uart_linux.png "Connect to UART port"
+      \imageStyle{ccs_uart_linux_0.png,width:25%}
+      \image html ccs_uart_linux_0.png "UART with Default options"

+ - In this screenshot this happens to be /dev/ttyUSB0 and /dev/ttyUSB2.
+However on your machine this could be different.One tip to make sure there is no mistake in identifying the UART port is to disconnect all other UART to USB devices other than this EVM before checking.

 ## Flash SOC Initialization Binary {#EVM_FLASH_SOC_INIT}